Citizen Science and Open Data: a model for Invasive Alien Species in Europe | JRC-COST joint workshop

 However, the data gathered from different apps is fragmented and recently it has been suggested the need to create a common platform for uploading data originating from apps or mirroring validated data into a single, easy to use web service.
 This is in line with the Open Science Strategic Priority defined in June 2015 by the Commissioner for Research, Science and Innovation Carlos Moedas, with the policy actions identified in the Draft European Open Science Agenda, and the ambitious plan of the Commission to develop the European Open Science Cloud.

-This JRC-COST joint workshop, with a clear focus on IAS, aims at:
+This JRC-COST joint workshop, with a clear focus on IAS, aimed at:

 • Identifying methods to recognise citizens as stakeholders in policy making, especially how to use currently available data from citizens in environmental policy.